 So yeah, it’s pretty badass to be able to execute a good-looking clean… especially if there’s a little weight on the bar.
-Likewise, putting up a pretty number on bench can make you feel like a champ.
+Likewise, putting up a pretty number on a bench can make you feel like a champ.
 Is it all really necessary though?
-These exercises are considered to be staples of their respective disciplines, but oftentimes are butchered or overused when the your goal isn’t to compete.
-So how do you know which exercises to select when you’re building your program?
+These exercises are considered to be staples of their respective disciplines, but oftentimes are butchered or overused when your goal isn’t to compete.
+So how do you know go through proper exercise selection when you’re building your program?
 Do some research and conduct a needs analysis.

 In Part 1, you chose your goal and took a look at basic programming structure, i.e. training splits.
 Now that you’ve got the skeleton of your weekly program, it’s time to start fleshing it out with some muscle: the exercises.
 However, before we look at that, let’s take a brief second to discuss how you’ll be ordering your exercises.

 It’s paramount to prioritize your most important exercises by placing them at the beginning of your lift.
 Importance can mean a few things, whether it be relevant to your primary goal, importance to your overall health, or the amount of risk involved if you perform it under fatigue.
 These are all factors that you need to take into account when starting.